 Otus as Originally Advertised

 Strix | 2003 BMW R1150R

 You might be wondering, if the R100/7 is such a magnificent bike why do I need another bike?
 There are lots of responses to that question and I’ve rehearsed all of them over time.
-The most logical answer is that the 1977 motorcycle is 40 years old.
-While I have ridden that motorcycle pretty hard (too hard at times), and it always comes back for more, it is getting a bit long in the tooth and I need to take some pressure off of him.
+The most logical answer is that the 1977 motorcycle is over 40 years old.
+While I have ridden that motorcycle pretty hard (too hard at times), and it always comes back for more, it is getting a bit long in the tooth and I need to take some pressure off him.
 Another answer is that having a second bike makes the vast majority of repairs non-urgent.
 If, for example, I have a problem with the 1977 I can continue my riding season on the 2003 and make repairs to the 1977 as time permits.
 My other favorite answer is that, if owning one motorcycle is good, owning two is better.
 I’m going to use this argument again when I buy a third motorcycle!

 The R1150R was BMW’s “naked” bike.
 The appeal for me was just that – the bike doesn’t have lots of bodywork that has to be removed when I need to do maintenance.
-This also positioned the bike (in my mind anyway) as a canvas for me to work with to configure him for long-distance riding and to make it uniquely mine.
+This also positioned the bike (in my mind anyway) as a canvas for me to work with to configure for long-distance riding and to make it uniquely mine.
 With that in mind, I have been steadily optimizing Strix to haul me and my camping gear.
 As I so often tell people, nothing’s ever done ever so my quest to perfect Strix will never be complete.
 The more I ride, the more I learn about what I want and need my motorcycles to do so I will continue to farkle & futz.

 Strix as Originally Advertised